Is Blogging Dead? Yea, Kind of…

 Dooce.com is one of the original mommy bloggers and one of the first bloggers to become famous, making hundreds of thousands of dollars a month and landing multiple book deals.

-Her writing is smart, funny and brutally transparent.
-It’s sort of like a real life soap opera.
-It’s this great writing and drama that drew a massive audience to her blog.
+Her writing is smart, funny, and brutally transparent.
+It’s like a real-life soap opera.
+It’s this excellent writing and drama that drew a massive audience to her blog.
 It’s this sort of blogging that is dead for most people.
 Writing about whatever you want, hoping and wishing to build an audience.

 Outdated Blogging Advice